Orange-Wallet/flutter_injected_web3/README.md

 -->
 # Flutter Injected Web3

-This is wrapper around slightly modified version of Trust Wallet's Web3 Injection.
+This is wrapper around slightly modified version of Trust Wallet's Web3 provider, you can find it [here](https://github.com/Orange-Wallet/web3-provider).

 Note: Its still early draft, we will try to update it whenever necessary or whenever we get time, so PRs are most welcome.